Madelene/100-days-of-code/log.md

 ** Today's Progress**:
 - Worked on the personal project, adding image uploading and authorization!
+- Coded with a friend.
+She made me aware of accessibility for font colors, etc

 **Thoughts:** Making more progress!
 Image uploading was so difficult, before, but it makes more sense now!

+### Day 16: January 14, 2018 Sunday

+** Today's Progress**:
+- Working on image feature in movie Rails app
+- Styling (learning!)

+**Thoughts:** Making progress builds confidence.
+Solving certain issues makes more sense than it did a year ago.
+Progress!